quantiaconsulting/amplicon_metagenomics/16S_ITS_tutorial/readme.md

   "https://data.qiime2.org/2021.8/common/silva-138-99-515-806-nb-classifier.qza"
 ```

 The first step in this process is to assign taxonomy to the sequences in our `FeatureData[Sequence]` QIIME 2 artifact.
+**Now considering this step is quite long, and we are not interested in waiting it to complete, we have already classified our ASVs.**

 ```
+cp ~/Share/taxonomy_16S_SKLEARN.qza  .
+```

+<details>
+  <summary markdown="span">By the way the line we've used to taxonomically annotated our ASV is the following.</summary>

     qiime feature-classifier classify-sklearn \
       --i-classifier silva-138-99-515-806-nb-classifier.qza \
       --i-reads rep-seqs_16S.qza \
       --o-classification taxonomy_16S_SKLEARN.qza
-```

-<details>
-  <summary markdown="span">If you were not able to complete the taxonomic classification just copy/paste the pre-computed one.</summary>

-    cp ~/Share/taxonomy_16S_SKLEARN.qza  .
 </details>

 Once the classification is done we can generate the barplot for data visualization: